Dysport® & Botox® Injections

 Botox & Dysport Treatment Areas

-Medically, Dysport and Botox treat excessive underarm sweating, symptoms of cervical dystonia, which include neck pain and abnormal head position, and muscle spasms.
+Dysport and Botox can treat excessive underarm sweating, symptoms of cervical dystonia, neck pain and abnormal head position, and muscle spasms.
 Cosmetically, these injections treat forehead furrows, frown lines, crow’s feet, and skin bands on the neck.

 Candidates For Cosmetic Injections